tirzaelise/Afstudeerproject/PROGRESS.md

 ## Tuesday 02/05/2017

 I implemented code to save the database to a Pickle file.
 The data is saved in a Dictionary using the following format: {drink name: drink object}, which holds name, description, color, skill, is_alcoholic, is_carbonated, is_hot, ingredients, tastes, occasions, tools, actions.
+Also started working on the outline of my thesis.